vuejs/vitepress/docs/reference/default-theme-search.md

 Learn more in [MiniSearch docs](https://lucaong.github.io/minisearch/classes/_minisearch_.minisearch.html).

-### Excluding pages from search
+### Custom content renderer

-You can exclude pages from search by adding `search: false` to the frontmatter of the page.
-Alternatively, you can also pass `exclude` function to `themeConfig.search.options` to exclude pages based on their path relative to `srcDir`:
+You can customize the function used to render the markdown content before indexing it:

 ```ts
 import { defineConfig } from 'vitepress'